 Once out the other side, we were somehow ejected from the Talon.
 Our beloved apocalypsemobile exploded when the Entity was destroyed, presumably killing Masa, Juba, Shar and Buzi, for whom no one shed so much as a single tear.
 Sharon rejoiced that “monster’s can’t appear now,” making Kyle and I wonder if she meant that literally or if they just couldn’t be reinforced.
 Whatever the case, Arthur proclaimed that the party had saved every generation ever, which, while true, was still just Square thinking you could invade “all periods of time at once” even here in the end.

 Arthur calls in Float and we headed off to Viper, where we reported at once to Dr. Belski.
 Borgin asked if Belski really could restore dead people from just a tissue sample.
-Belski confirmed that he could, sidestepping all moral and legitimate scientific concerns involved, and asked if it was Dion who had cacked it a second time.
+Belski confirmed that he could, sidestepping all moral and legitimate scientific concerns involved, and asked if it was Dion who had died.
+Guess it’s just something he does, huh?
 Borgin confirmed, and then pulled out the skin collection he had jammed into his pocket (“He was an evil Superboss in the remake, you say?
 No, officer, he just seemed like an average everyday guy!”)
 Off-screen, Dion revived with full memory and loudly asked the doctor to not put a bomb back in him, though he apparently tried.
 A real professional, Belski.

 With Dion back to life, Arthur asked if Jupiah had also been successfully revived, Jupiah being his dad if you hadn’t worked that out.
 Wait, so Borgin handed over two hunks of flesh from his pocket and even made sure not to hand over, say, two chunks of Dion?
 You say he labelled each one, officer?
 What a curious thing to do!
 Belski showed Arthur over, and he shared an awkward conversation with his Gameboy sprite clone.
 On Jupiah’s request, Arthur even gave him his name, which Jupiah said would make a great name for… his… son…